Let’s talk about art and mental health…

 Some patients may naturally want to paint or write about their illness; others will escape it.

-“I always create very joyful, vibrant art,” Miller says.
+“I always create very joyfully, vibrant art,” Miller says.
 “It was the one space where I could create the world that I wanted to create.”

 As a caregiver to her sister, who was recently diagnosed with leukemia, Miller has found herself once again turning to painting.
 She asked herself, “’How am I going to get through this?’”
 Miller says.
 “I took my art supplies.
 I painted my watercolors.”